edin-dal/scair/docs/_docs/defining_dialects.md

 title: "Defining a Dialect"
 ---

+[Attributes]: scair.ir.Attibute
+[Operations]: scair.ir.Operation
+[Traits]: sacir.ir.Traits
+[DerivedAttribute, DerivedOperation]: scair.clair.Traits

 # Defining a Dialect
-This tutorial explains how to define new attributes and operations in ScaIR and how to package thse into a dialect.
+This tutorial explains how to define new attributes and operations in ScaIR and how to package these into a dialect.
 These are the fundamental building blocks used to model computation in the IR and closely follow the MLIR design.

-## 1. Defining Attributes
+## Defining Attributes

 Attributes represent compile-time information in the IR.
 They are immutable and may appear: